mattcone/markdown-guide/about.md

 ## Reporting Issues

 Find a typo or inaccurate statement?
-Please [create an issue](https://github.com/mattcone/markdown-guide/issues) in our GitHub project.
+Please [create an issue](https://github.com/mattcone/markdown-guide/issues) in the GitHub project.

 ## Contacting